Alfo-code/quote-generator/README.md

  # Quote generator

 This is a solution to a solo project from [FreeCodeCamp](https://www.freecodecamp.org/learn).<br/>
-Solo projects are meant to challenge the skills you've learnt so far through the courses; there is no solution given.
+Solo projects are meant to challenge the skills you've learnt so far through the courses; no solution is given.

 ## Built with